||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 As planets go, Taotie was larger than Earth but its days were short, lasting just over sixteen Terran hours.
 The alien world orbited near the inner edge of Epsilon Eridani’s habitable zone and had the distinction of being the first such planet discovered with oceans and continents, abundant native life and an oxygen-rich atmosphere that did not immediately kill unwary travellers at first breath.
 Evolution was several million years behind life on Earth and much of Taotie was swathed in primordial forest.
 Humans could live and work without life support, but the heavy gravity and sweltering jungle took its toll.
 Most regarded the daily cycle of eight hours sleep and eight awake as a blessing in disguise.

 The Que Qiao supply depot lay in a vast clearing within the jungle.
 The pot-holed track that ran between the depot’s airstrip and the sad collection of huts and equipment sheds of the village continued onwards to vast opencast bauxite mines, though all that remained of operations were a couple of decrepit six-wheeled ore transporters rusting by the roadside.
-The airstrip was surrounded by a double ring of wire-mesh fences, three metres high and topped with barbed wire, punctuated at intervals by steel sentry towers upon which cameras and automatic plasma gun turrets watched for trouble.
+The airstrip was surrounded by a double ring of wire-mesh fences, three metres high and topped with barbed wire, punctuated at intervals by steel sentry towers where cameras and automatic plasma gun turrets watched for trouble.
 The corporation may have ceased mining, but it had not yet abandoned its investment for good.

 Night was falling.
 Inari and Namtar paused at the edge of the clearing and scrutinised the depot ahead.
 The road from the village ended at a stout gatehouse, where there were more automated gun emplacements and a couple of mobile sentry robots.
 Beyond the gate, a paved concrete area led to a cluster of low buildings and the white space-traffic control tower at the end of the airstrip.
 Apart from the robots and eerie alien shrieks from the surrounding jungle, there were no signs of life.
 Away on the horizon, the distant red beacons of Yao Chi’s launch ramps rose into the dusk, high enough to be seen fifty kilometres away.
 The electro-magnetic launch rails at Taotie’s main spaceport helped the corporation’s heavy freighters build up speed to flee the high gravity, taking the spoils of the world with them.